Seecamp

-L. W. Seecamp Co. was an American manufacturer of pocket pistols located in Milford, Connecticut from 1981 to 2014.
-In 2014, the company announced that Whalley Precision would take over production of the pistols.
+L. W. Seecamp Co.
+Is an American manufacturer of pocket pistols located in Milford, Connecticut from 1981 to 2014.
+In 2014, Whalley Precision purchased the company and took over production of the pistols from their facility in Southwick, Massachusetts.

 History

 L. W. Seecamp Co. was started as a pistol smithing company in 1973 by Ludwig (Louis) Wilhelm Seecamp who trained as a gunsmith in pre-World War II Germany.
 Seecamp immigrated to the US in 1959 and was a gun designer for shotgun maker O.F.
 Mossberg.
 He also specialized in double-action conversions for the 1911 Colt .45.

 In 1978, Seecamp specialized in the miniaturization of pistols.
-The Seecamp patented spring system is currently used in almost every locked breech miniaturized semi-auto pistol.
+As a result, Seecamps are among the very smallest semi-automatic pistols ever produced.
+The LWS-32, for example, is smaller than pocket pistols produced by Beretta, such as the Model 21 Bobcat in .22 Long Rifle.
+It is only marginally larger than the old .25 ACP Baby Browning, or modern versions thereof, such as the PSA-25 made by Precision Small Arms.The Seecamp patented spring system is currently used in almost every locked breech miniaturized semi-auto pistol.

 In 1981 Seecamp started firearms manufacturing, beginning with the LWS-25.

 The elder Seecamp died in 1989.
-His son, Larry, kept the company going.
+His son, Larry, kept the company going, before selling the company in 2014 due to failing health.